 Surfers Rescue 24/7 is a free CPR and board rescue course for any recreational surfer in NSW.

 Beach usage, whether for sport, recreation or competition, comes with inherent risk – the program aims to minimize this risk through the provision of free training to the NSW surfing community.

-In conjunction with pro-surfers who are currently working as lifeguards, Surfing NSW have identified board rescue techniques that may prove to be crucial in times of need.
+In conjunction with pro-surfers who are currently working as lifeguards, Surfing NSW has identified board rescue techniques that may prove to be crucial in times of need.

-Surfing NSW has been the governing body of surfing in the state since 1963, covering all boardriding codes including shortboarding, longboarding, bodyboarding and stand up paddle boarding.
+Surfing NSW has been the governing body of surfing in the state since 1963, covering all board riding codes including: shortboard, longboard, bodyboard, kneeboard, and stand up paddleboarding.

 Surfing NSW seeks to encourage, promote, advance and administer the sport of surfing in NSW.
 The organization is actively involved in all levels of the industry; from developing educational programs and training coaches and judges, to providing pathway initiatives for both young and experienced surfers.